ezralanglois/arachnid/_sources/README.txt

 Arachnid
 ========

-Arachnid is Python software package for image processing in single particle reconstruction of images collected by cryo-electron microscopy.
-It is built on top of SciPy and is distributed under the `GPL 2.0`_ license.
-It has the following highlighted applications and subpackage:
+Arachnid is an open source software package written primarily in Python that processes images of macromolecules captured by cryo-electron microscopy (cryo-EM).
+Arachnid is focused on automating the single-particle reconstruction workflow and can be thought of as two subpackages:

+#.
+Arachnid Prime
+	A SciPy Toolkit (SciKit) that focuses on every step of the single-particle reconstruction workflow up to orientation assignment and classification.
+This toolkit also includes a set of application scripts and a workflow manager.

+#. pySPIDER
+	This subpackage functions as an interface to the SPIDER package.
+It includes both a library of SPIDER commands and a set of application scripts to run a set of procedures for every step of single-particle reconstruction including orientation assignment but not classification.

+Arachnid Prime currently focuses on automating the pre-processing of the image data captured by cryo-EM.
+For example, Arachnid has the following highlighted applications handle the particle-picking problem:

 - AutoPicker: Automated reference-free particle selection

-- ViCer: Automated particle verification
+- ViCer: Automated unsupervised particle verification
-- pySPIDER: Python batch files designed to better automate the reconstruction protocol
-- Other utilities

-This project was started in 2009 by Robert Langlois as an internal software package written for members of the `Frank Lab`_.
-This package contains only the published algorithms and corresponding utilities.
+This software is under development by the `Frank Lab`_ and is licensed under :doc:`GPL 2.0 <../license>` or later.

-For more information, see the documents in `build/sphinx/html/`.
-HTML documentation can be built using `python setup.py build_sphinx`, which assumes you have the prerequisite Python libraries.
+For more information, see `http://www.arachnid.us <http://www.arachnid.us>`.

+Alternatively, HTML documentation can be built locally using `python setup.py build_sphinx`, which assumes you have the prerequisite Python libraries.
+The documents can be found in `build/sphinx/html/`.

 How to cite
 ===========

-Forthcoming ...
+The main reference to cite is:

+	Langlois, R. E., Ho D. N., Frank, J., 2014.
+Arachnid: Automated Image-processing for Electron Microscopy.
+In Preparation.

+See :doc:`CITE` for more information and downloadable citations.

 Important links
 ===============